ketansohani/BigMart-Sales-Prediction/README.md

 2. Outlet Size: The missing values were imputed with mode (most frequent category) of Outlet Size for a particular Outlet Type (Grocery Store, Supermarket Type1, Supermarket Type2, Supermarket Type3)
 3. Items for which Item_Visibility was 0, was replaced with mean of Item_Visibility column
 4. The categories in Item_Fat_Content were renamed.
-5. Categorical columns were converted to numeric using One-Hot Encoding.
+5. Categorical columns were converted to numeric using dummy variable creation.

 ### Creation of New Attributes:
 1. A new feature called “New_Item_Type” was created by extracting the type of product from the Item_Identifier.
 The categories were Food, Non-Consumable and Drinks.